 From 2013-2017, Christian worked in the Office of the President at Franklin & Marshall College, a national liberal arts college in Lancaster, Pennsylvania.
 There, his responsibilities included supporting the College’s strategic efforts to recruit, finance, educate, and launch substantially more students from lower-income backgrounds; integrating and coordinating the work of the College’s advancement, admissions, and communications offices in support of institutional priorities; and managing the president’s public voice and strategic communications.
 He also served on the team that launched the American Talent Initiative—an alliance of more than 100 top colleges and universities committed to addressing the national challenge of the underrepresentation of lower-income students in higher education.

 Christian has worked previously in a variety of capacities to create opportunity for lower-income, immigrant, and other historically marginalized communities—including with clients seeking public legal assistance in his home state of Delaware and with families completing state and federal income taxes in Lancaster.
-He serves on the Young Friends Board of KIPP Philadelphia, a region of the national KIPP network of high-performing public charter schools.

-Christian holds a master’s degree in education policy and management from Harvard University and a bachelor’s degree in Government from Franklin & Marshall College.
+Christian holds a master’s degree in Education Policy and Management from Harvard University and a bachelor’s degree in Government from Franklin & Marshall College.